jaec89/Foosummer/StoryMapping.md

     <td> Sprint 1 </td>
     <td> I have a spaceship and I can rotate 360 degrees </td>
     <td> Black screen with score and other statistics displayed, and power ups (minerals) are available </td>
-    <td> Asteroids float through space with different sizes, directions, and speeds </td>
+    <td> Asteroids float through space with different directions and speeds </td>
     <td> Space police show up and approach </td>
   </tr>

   <tr>
     <td> Sprint 2 </td>
     <td> My spaceship has a laser and mobile functionality </td>
-    <td> There are multiple levels and space town/port varies with each level </td>
+    <td> Statistics update accordingly after each event </td>
-    <td> Asteroids do not collide with each other or police ships or police lasers</td>
+    <td> Asteroids of varying sizes do not collide with each other or police ships or police lasers</td>
     <td> Space police always shoots at the pirate on sight. </td>
   </tr>